Multibit-Legacy/error-reporting-service/README.md

     =twKa
     -----END PGP MESSAGE-----

-If all goes well the response will be a `201_CREATED` with some gibberish to decrypt.
-The client and server are in synch.
+If all goes well the response will be a `201_CREATED`.
+The service will have successfully decrypted the payload and then passed it upstream for processing by the ELK stack (see later).

-A `400_BAD_REQUEST` indicates that the Error Reporting Service is not able to decrypt the PayerRequest.
+A `400_BAD_REQUEST` indicates that the Error Reporting Service is not able to decrypt the payload.

+### How to set up the rest of the Error Reporting environment

+The Error Reporting service acts as a bridge between the client application providing an occasional encrypted error report containing a log file and an ELK stack.
+ELK is short for "Elastic Search, Logstash and Kibana" which is a powerful trio of open source applications providing data visualisation.

+Everyone's server environment is different so [here is a general guide based on Centos 7](https://www.digitalocean.com/community/tutorial_series/centralized-logging-with-logstash-and-kibana-on-centos-7).
+There are versions covering different server operating systems on that site as well.

 ### Where does the ASCII art come from?